junhaotee/KNN-Classification-and-Regression-Library-for-Java/README.md

 Inverse distance weighted average is a mean value calculated based on the degree of error.
 A neighbor with higher error will contribute lesser value to the aggregated mean.
 Inversely,  a neighbor with lesser error will contribute more value to the aggregated mean.

 The current implementation takes the basic average from the nearest neighbors and is susceptible to outliers effect.
 IDWA is introduced to resolve the issue.

+## Feedback

+There are many improvements can be made to this algorithm, please let me know if you find any issues, I'll be happy to improve them.
+Thanks in advance.
+tee@junhao.my